Why choose this course

 On successful completion of this course, you’ll have the academic requirements needed to practice as a Psychological Wellbeing Practitioner with the BPS.

 What you will study

-We will also help prepare you for clinical practice by introducing you to the personal impact of working with clients in distress and the associated ethnical concerns.
+You’ll gain an appreciation for diversity, inclusion and multi-culturalism, to effectively operate in an inclusive value driven service, that promotes recovery, and recognises and respects diversity.
+We’ll prepare you for clinical settings by introducing you to the personal impact of working with clients in distress and the associated ethnical concerns.

 PGCert - British Psychological Society (BPS)